Kaitlin Bennett: Personal life

 Bennett became engaged in 2019 to Justin Moldow, the founder of Liberty Hangout.
 The couple later married in a March 2020 ceremony.
-In 2021, she announced her conversion to Roman Catholicism.
+In 2021, she announced her conversion to Roman Catholicism, formerly identifying as an atheist.
+In January 2026, Bennett announced that she was pregnant with the couple's third child, and in June said that she would be taking a hiatus from her Liberty Hangout activities due to severe morning sickness.

+Bennett resides in the Tampa Bay area of Florida.